TurbinePB-Q425-Kanbanization/token-auction-marketplace/README.md

-# NFT Marketplace on Solana
+# NFT Auctions on Solana

 A decentralized NFT marketplace built on Solana using the Anchor framework, supporting Token-2022 standard NFTs.
 This marketplace enables users to create auctions, place bids, and finalize sales in a trustless, on-chain environment.